Cathyhjj/crispy2/_posts/2017-06-04-running-your-first-simulation.md

 ![]({{ site.url }}/img/tutorial/crop_9.png)

 **2.** Drag up the bottom of the plotting, and the output file is printed for Quanty.
-By looking at the output file, one can find the initial state Halmitonian and final state Halmitonian information.
+By looking at the output file, one can find the initial state / final state Halmitonian information.

 ![]({{ site.url }}/img/tutorial/crop_10.png)